applied-science/js-interop/README.md

 The recommended approach for JS interop when static keys are desired is to use functions in the `goog.object` namespace such as `goog.object/get`, `goog.object/getValueByKeys`, and `goog.object/set`.
 These functions are performant and useful but they do not offer a Clojure-centric api.
 Keys need to be passed in as strings, and return values from mutations are not amenable to threading.
-The `goog.object` namespace has had breaking changes introduced as recently as [2017](https://github.com/google/closure-library/releases/tag/v20170910).
+The `goog.object` namespace has published breaking changes as recently as [2017](https://github.com/google/closure-library/releases/tag/v20170910).

 One third-party library commonly recommended for JavaScript interop is [cljs-oops](https://github.com/binaryage/cljs-oops).
 This solves the renaming problem and is highly performant, but the string-oriented api diverges far from Clojure norms.

 Neither library lets you choose to allow a given key to be renamed.
-For that, you must fall back to host-interop (dot) syntax, which has a different API, so the structure of your code may need to change based on unrelated compiler issues that only crop up when you thought development was finished.
+For that, you must fall back to host-interop (dot) syntax, which has a different API, so the structure of your code may need to change based on unrelated compiler issues.

-The functions in this library are designed to work just like their Clojure equivalents, but adapted to a JavaScript context.
-Static keys are expressed as keywords, renamable keys are expressed via host-interop syntax (eg. `.-someKey`), other keys are passed through for evaluation at runtime, at which point keywords are coerced to strings.
-Nested paths are expressed as vectors of keys.
+The functions in this library work just like their Clojure equivalents, but adapted to a JavaScript context.
+Static keys are expressed as keywords, renamable keys are expressed via host-interop syntax (eg. `.-someKey`), nested paths are expressed as vectors of keys.
 Mutation functions are nil-friendly and return the original object, suitable for threading.
 Usage should be familiar to anyone with Clojure experience.

 ### Reading